Skip to main content

 A landlord reference is also relevant where a tenant's application for a new tenancy is being processed by a professional referencing company on behalf of the letting agent or landlord.
 These companies typically contact the previous landlord directly by telephone or email, but having a written reference letter that the tenant can provide in advance can speed up the referencing process and reduce the administrative burden on the previous landlord.

-Landlords who are private individuals (rather than letting agents or professional landlords) should be particularly careful to understand their obligations under the Data Protection Act 2018 before providing a reference, and should ensure that they have the tenant's explicit consent to disclose their personal data to the prospective new landlord or their referencing company.
+Landlords who are private individuals (rather than letting agents or professional landlords) should be particularly careful to understand their obligations under the Data Protection Act 2018 before providing a reference, and should confirm that they have the tenant's explicit consent to disclose their personal data to the prospective new landlord or their referencing company.

 What to Include in Your Landlord Reference Letter (England & Wales)